 If molluscum contagiosum is to blame for the white bumps on feet, you don’t have to do anything in most cases.
 The bumps typically clear on their own in a time span of 6-12 months, but some cases may stay as long as 4 years.

 You may, however, resort to treatment if the lesions bother you or occur in the genital area (to avoid transmission during sexual intercourse).
 Treatment options include:

-- Cryotherapy – In this procedure, the bumps are frozen with liquid nitrogen.
+- Cryotherapy – In this procedure, the white bumps on feet will be frozen with liquid nitrogen.

 - Curettage – This involves piercing the center of the bumps before scraping off the cheesy or caseous substance in them.